Anomalous55/Slightly-Better-Alpha/README.md

 [Alpha-QoL](https://anomalous55.github.io/Alpha-QoL/) is a lightweight vanilla optimization and quality-of-life mod for **Minecraft Alpha 1.1.2_01**.
 It focuses strictly on minor tweaks, backend modernization, and critical bug fixes while preserving the Vanilla Experience.

-## NOTICE

-A user has cloned this repo on Jun 11th, 2026, and is attempting to pass it off as their own work in clear violation of the MIT license.
-This (the repository you are on now, created by Anomalous55) is the original repository (created on Mar 13th, 2026).
-For your own safety, please do not download their work or attempt to run it as there is a very likely chance they may have modified my source code and introduced undefined behavior.

 ## Disclaimer

 This project is not affiliated with Mojang or Microsoft.